Support

 Running Ansys Fluent in Batch Mode on a Linux-based Cluster Using LSF Job Schedule

-The following are guidelines for running a Fluent 2022 R1 simulation in our CAD Compute Cluster.
+The following are guidelines for running a Fluent simulation in our CAD Compute Cluster.

 Background

-With Ansys, you can read an older project in a newer version of the software, but you cannot view projects created in newer versions from within older releases.
+With Ansys, you can generally read an older project in a newer version of the software, but you will have difficulty viewing projects created in newer versions from within older releases.
+It is good practice to use the same release for your local project development as you will use on our CAD Compute Cluster.

 Logging into the CAD Compute Cluster